funkstop/MemoryGames/README.md

-This is an initial prototype
+This is an initial prototype.

+access on pages